ppbrown/aws-greengrass-normalcred/README.md

 Basically, all the AWS requirements detailed in the document at

 https://docs.aws.amazon.com/iot/latest/developerguide/authorizing-direct-aws.html

-However, locally, you will need the following programs installed:
+However, if you want to use the cred rather than the env file, you will need the following programs installed:

 * aws
 * jq

 You will also need to have created the ggc_user and home directory

+Alternatively, to use the environment variable method, just source the env file created in /home/ggc_user

 ## High level summary: